 The western field adjacent to the A605 is relatively level at the north western corner.
-The drainage ditch which passes through the large site, picking up flows from the other field ditches, continuous towards the west, entering a brick culvert before flowing off site at the north western ploughed/disturbed topsoil and subsoil.
-The underlying natural soils comprise a variable sequence of Jurassic Strata with parts of the area underlain by superficial deposits of glacial till and glaciofluvial sand and gravel.
+The drainage ditch which passes through the large site, picking up flows from the other field ditches, continuous towards the west, entering a brick culvert before flowing off site at the north western corner.